hugojvb/training/README.md

 # Starter for Nest with React

-Made for a quickstart for full stack projects
+Made for a quick start in full stack projects using Nest and React